DNyaika/BigData/README.md

 -------
 Web crawling using MapReduce.
 Crawler4j API https://github.com/yasserg/crawler4j is used to implement the crawler.

-Crawled data in form of HTML pages is saved in mongodb.
+Crawled data in form of HTML pages is saved in MongoDB.

 Installation
 -------